Both Blackboard Collaborate and Microsoft Teams Meetings have the option to record live online interactive sessions.

 - clarification around the use of University-approved platforms (such as Microsoft Stream);

 Information for students is provided in Recorded sessions: legal guidance.

 - Make it clear to students a recording is taking place and inform them well in advance of the session, for example, an announcement on Blackboard or in the joining instructions.

-- Think about providing time in the session for students to ask questions or participate that is not recorded.
+- Think about providing time in the session that is not recorded, for example: for students to ask questions or participate.

 - Let students know who to contact in the School, if they have a concern about being included in a recording.